paulh4x/ComfyUI_PHRenderFormerWrapper/README.md

 ---

-### 🚀 Advanced Usage: Building Complex Scenes & Animations
+### 🚀 Advanced Usage: Building Complex Scenes & Multi-Light Animations

-For more complex projects, you can combine multiple meshes and create camera animations.
-The `ph_renderformer_advanced_01.json` workflow demonstrates this by building a scene with several objects and animating the camera.
+For more complex projects, you can combine multiple meshes and create sophisticated camera and lighting animations.
+The `ph_renderformer_advanced_01.json` workflow demonstrates this by building a scene with several object groups and animating multiple lights simultaneously.

 ```mermaid
 graph TD